tagyoureit/hubitat-luxor/README.md

 ## Future enhancements?
+* Add all Light Groups/Themes as icons on parent controller device
 * Customizeable polling period
-* Default "on" Level for turning on all light groups
+* ~~User selected default "on" Level for turning on all light groups~~ (Not possible)
+* Save/change color group for color lights
+* Enable "live color change mode" for color groups before save (may not be necessary.
+This is when the user holds/drags the color before pressing done when selecting a color.)